ptjahjadi/Fusion-ART-Model/Code/README.md

 The Fusion ART code for word embedding can be found in "professor-fusionART-word2vec-representation.ipynb" for word value representation and
 "professor-fusionART-word2vec-similarity.ipynb" for similarity representation.

-The Fusion ART code language models can be found in "professor-fusionART-BERT.ipynb" to build BERT language models.
+The Fusion ART code for language models can be found in "professor-fusionART-BERT.ipynb" to build BERT language models.

 The following Python libraries are installed and used:
 * collections